 Keep scrolling to the bottom of the post for a printable recipe card with ingredient amounts and detailed instructions.

 1. Rub the sugar and lemon zest together until the sugar is damp and the lemon aroma is strong.
-Doing this “locks” the citrus flavour into the sugar, creating maximum flavour.
+Rubbing the zest into the sugar releases all the lemon oils and makes the cake taste much more lemony.
+It’s a tiny step that makes all the difference!

 2. Add the soft butter, eggs, lemon extract if using, flour, salt and sour cream to the bowl.